 Also of interest is that Fort Irwin has more people living here who work in computers and math than 95% of the places in the US.

-Fort Irwin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fort Irwin does not have a public transit system used by locals to get to and from work.

 The per capita income in Fort Irwin in 2022 was $26,142, which is lower middle income relative to California and the nation.
 This equates to an annual income of $104,568 for a family of four.
 However, Fort Irwin contains both very wealthy and poor people as well.